JackieLi565/TypeChovy/README.md

-# TypeChovy-Hosting
+# TypeChovy :dolphin:
-TypeChovy is a typing game for the people who enjoy the look and feel of minimalistic things.
-With features that include:
+TypeChovy is a typing game for the people who enjoy the look and feel of minimalistic things and it is my attempt to create a MonkeyType clone from scratch.
+TypeChovy is my first big project that I used to create a full-stack application without a front end framework.
+Currently TypeChovy is built off of JavaScript ES6, HTML, and CSS for the front end; and Firebase as the backend handling all the accounts and user data.
+TypeChovy is expected to include the following features:

 - Create & signin to your own account.
 - Up to 3 different languages.